borkdude/glam/README.md

 A cross-platform package manager for projects that rock.

-Work in progress, not ready for production, breaking changes will happen.
+Work in progress, still in flux, not ready for production, breaking changes will happen.

-Package PRs welcome.

 ## Goals